microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/README.md

 ## Learning Objectives
-In this hack, the participants will learn how to build an integration solutin using API Management and Function Apps.
+In this hack, the participants will learn how to build an integration solution using API Management and Function Apps.
 This involves the following:

 1. Authoring Bicep templates to build API Management Service and backend APIs hosted in Function Apps
 2. Creating CI/CD pipeline to deploy environment